 For a more interactive and personalized Argentine food experience in the Palermo neighborhood, sign up for an afternoon or evening with the Jewish-owned Argentine Food Experience to learn how to make empanadas, eat steak like an Argentine (with plenty of Malbec of course) and prepare and drink the traditional tea, yerba mate.

-The same owner, Alex Pels recently opened a second business, Asado Experience at Fogón, focusing on intruding visitors to traditional Argentine asado, or grilled meats.
+The same owner, Alex Pels recently opened a similar second ‘food experience’ business, Asado Experience at Fogón, focusing on introducing visitors to the whole range of the traditional Argentine asado, or grilled meats.

-By far the hippest spot for kibbeh in Buenos Aires is the trendy fine dining restaurant, Mishiguene (Mishiguene means ‘crazy’ in Yiddish).
+By far the hippest spot for Jewish cuisine in Buenos Aires is the trendy fine dining bistro, Mishiguene (Mishiguene means ‘crazy’ in Yiddish).
 Although not strictly Kosher, chef Tomás Kalika offers a modern twist on traditional Ashkenazi and Sephardic recipes including kugel, kreplach, borscht, gefilte fish and pastrami cooked the Argentine way — on a grill.

-Kalika, whose ancestors are from Russia and Poland learned to cook at Israeli ‘MasterChef’ host, Eyal Shani’s restaurant Oceanus in Jerusalem.
-Mishiguene is located in Palermo at Lafinur 3368 and is unmistakably Jewish with yiddishkeit decor and live Klezmzer music on Friday nights.
-While getting recognition as the best Jewish food in South America, Mishiguene might be ‘crazily priced’ for visitors from Jewish food capitals such as New York or London.
+Kalika’s ancestors are from Russia and Poland.
+He learned to cook at Israeli ‘MasterChef’ host, Eyal Shani’s restaurant, Oceanus, in Jerusalem.
+Located in Palermo at Lafinur 3368, Mishiguene is unmistakably Jewish with yiddishkeit decor and live Klezmzer music on Friday nights.
+While the restaurant has received praise as the ‘best Jewish food in South America,’ be warned that Mishiguene might be ‘crazily priced’ for visitors from Jewish food capitals such as Tel Aviv, New York or London.

-For a less expensive meal in the Belgrano neighborhood, at O’Higgins 2358, there is El Paisano Kosher House, another cozy steakhouse which is run by the local Chabad.
+For a reasonably-priced steak meal in the Belgrano neighborhood, there is El Paisano Kosher House, at O’Higgins 2358, which is run by the local Chabad.

-The hottest spot for Pastami Reuben sandwich is probably the Jewish deli, La Crespo, at Thames 613 in the neighborhood of the same name.
+The hottest eatery for pastrami reuben sandwich is the Jewish deli, La Crespo, at Thames 613 in the Villa Crespo neighborhood.
 They also serve up otherwise elusive lox and cream cheese bagels, varenyky, latkes, knishes and strudel and cheesecake.
+For pastrami with homemade pickles and gourmet celiac dishes in Palermo, try La Pastroneria, at El Salvador 6026.

 Buenos Aires Jewish Tours